lemieux-lab/BamQuery/docs/source/command.rst

 **-\-var**
 ----------
-This option sets BamQuery to keep variant alignments where the genome reference translates exactly for the peptide even if the aligned MCS contains mismatches and are not supported by any annotated SNPs. |br|
+This option sets BamQuery to keep alignments where the genome reference and the aligned MCS differ by a maximum of 4 nucletotides. |br|
-For more information, see :ref:`variant_aligments`.

 **-\-maxmm**
 ------------